SirWakaWakaWaka/odin-recipes/README.md

 # odin-recipes
 My first assignement.
-I added a link to a separate HTML-document displaying a recipe for Pizza.
+I added a link to a separate HTML-document displaying a recipe for Tomato-tarte.
+Afterwards I added a second recipe for marble cake.
+Those documents I stiled according to the requirements.